 Video conferencing isn't just about resolution, but motion too.
 Detailed spreadsheets don't move much, so it's reasonable to transmit 4K video resolution over an HD capable network by sending slower refreshes.
 This is particularly useful with the detailed images found in architecture and medical applications.
 It requires coordination between the video service and the endpoints -- Cisco and Vidyo both offer this feature.

 So, to reiterate, the answer is yes, 4K is a real thing in video conferencing.
 Enterprise customers should consider 4K+ cameras, 4K+ displays, and evaluate 4K transmission services if it's justified by the use case.
-4K video conferencing is available today, and the technologies and economics will continue to improve.

 Dave Michels is a Contributing Editor and Analyst at TalkingPointz.